emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 		  });
 		}

-	An actual test implementing this functionality can be seen at https://github.com/kripken/emscripten/blob/master/tests/fs/test\_idbfs\_sync.c.
+	A real example of this functionality can be seen in `test_idbfs_sync.c <https://github.com/kripken/emscripten/blob/master/tests/fs/test_idbfs_sync.c>`_.

-	.. note:: Currently, only the `IDBFS`_ filesystem implements the interfaces needed by this.
-All other filesystems are completely synchronous and don't require synchronization.

-	:param bool populate: ``true`` to initialize Emscripten's filesystem data with the data from the filesystem's persistent source, and ``false`` to save Emscripten`s filesystem data to the filesystem's persistent source.
+	:param bool populate: ``true`` to initialize Emscripten's file system data with the data from the file system's persistent source, and ``false`` to save Emscripten`s file system data to the file system's persistent source.
-	:param callback: **HamishW**
+	:param callback: **HamishW** When is this called - on completion?
+Is there anything specific the callback needs to do?

 .. js:function:: FS.mkdir(path, mode)

-	Creates a new directory node in the filesystem.
+	Creates a new directory node in the file system.
 For example:

 	.. code:: javascript

 		FS.mkdir('/data');

+	.. note:: The underlying implementation does not support user or group permissions.
+The caller is always treated as the owner of the folder, and only permissions relevant to the owner apply.

 	:param string path: The path name for the new directory node.
-	:param int mode: **HamishW** Link to mode values.
-The default is 0777.
+	:param int mode: :ref:`File permissions <fs-read-and-write-flags>` for the new node.
+The default setting (`in octal numeric notation <http://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation>`_) is 0777.

 .. js:function:: FS.mkdev(path, mode, dev)

-	Creates a new device node in the filesystem referencing the device driver registered for ``dev``.
+	Creates a new device node in the file system referencing the registered device driver (:js:func:`FS.registerDevice`) for ``dev``.
 For example:

 	.. code:: javascript